 There was a rush in the morning to make it to our tour on time, and we stopped in quickly for a breakfast sandwich.
 Starbucks in Paris is highly similar to Starbucks in North America.

 This location of this restaurant is between Notre Dame and The Louvre, and made sense because we were between the two.
 While Adrian had a great French onion soup I chose to try a cheese platter.
 All the cheese was so strong that I could not stomach much of it.

 We returned to the same burger joint on our second evening, and had the exact same food except that we chose a different wine.
 Great place if you’re looking for awesome burgers and wine.

 The pastries pictured above are from Casse Noisette.
 It had awesome pastries and a cool upstairs seating area to enjoy the pastries in.
 The millefeuille was not as amazing as the ones from Stohrer but it had some pastries we had not yet tried.

-We spent the entire day walking on our tour, and our feet were actually tired at the end of the day.
+The entire day was spent walking, and our feet were tired at the end of the day.
 Paris is such an easy city to walk in that you can walk all day long and only when your feet remind you will you remember just how much you have walked.

 Step Count: 20,287 steps/ 13 km/ 8 miles

-Our time in Paris was short, but filled with amazing sights and food.
+Our time in Paris was short, but it was filled with amazing sights and food.
 I cannot wait to go back and explore some more of The City of Light.